-If you purchase a Painting by Numbers without a frame you can also purchase our Stretcher Bars and frame it yourself!
+Here's how to stretch frame a canvas!
+These steps can be used to stretch any canvas on any wooden frame.
+Although, if you have purchased our Painting by Numbers without a frame you can also purchase our Stretcher Bars and frame it yourself!
 Here's how:

 What You'll Need

-* We recommend that you iron the unnumbered side of the canvas before you begin.
+* Optional: we recommend that you iron the unnumbered side of the canvas before you begin.
 Use a medium heat and spray setting on the iron.
 We have also found that a light spray of water on the back of the canvas helps with stretching.

 Assembling the Frame